 "Extrapolating from U.S. data, Zoutman et al. estimated that approximately 220,000 HAIs occur annually in Canada and more than 8,000 deaths occur each year, attributable to HAIs.
-This translates into approximately 285 deaths per year in Manitoba."
+This translates into approximately 285 deaths per year in Manitoba."1

 Collection, analysis, and interpretation (surveillance) of these infections is an essential element in their control.
 The primary purpose of surveillance is to allow front line health care providers to understand the frequency and distribution of infections, including emerging and changing pathogens, and take steps in their control and prevention.
-The Public Health Agency of Canada (PHAC) estimates that the burden of illness in Canada related to surgical wound infections, pneumonias, urinary tract infections and other sites of infections exceeds \$453 million with emerging antibiotic resistant organisms adding an additional cost of \$24-35 million.
+The cost of managing illness/infections continues to increase across Canada.
+The Public Health Agency of Canada states that hospital costs for two of the most significant antibiotic resistant organisms (MRSA and C diff) attributed to over \$125 million in Canada in 2019.
+2